 In Kentucky, you must be at least 16 years old before you can get a driver’s license.
 Many unlicensed drivers get into collisions on the road, just like drivers who have had a license for decades.
-What happens next depends on certain variables, such as whether you have learner’s permit or whether you are driving without any authorization.
+What happens next depends on certain variables, such as whether you have a learner’s permit or whether you are driving without any authorization.
 Fortunately, an experienced Shepherdsville personal injury attorney at Meagher Injury Lawyers can help you understand your rights to a personal injury settlement.

 Do You Have a Permit to Drive?

-Instead, we will analyze the case through the lens of personal injury law solely.
+Instead, we will analyze the case solely through the lens of personal injury law.
 You will be eligible for compensation if we can show someone else was at least partly at fault for the wreck.
 For example, you might have been stopped at a red light when someone rear-ended you, or you could have been sideswiped by a driver attempting to merge into your lane on the highway.
 In these examples, another driver was negligent, so you can request compensation for your injuries.

 It’s also possible that you were partially at fault for the wreck.
 If so, then your compensation is probably reduced by your degree of responsibility.
 This is called comparative negligence.
-If you were solely at fault—for example, you ran a red light and slammed into someone—then you will not receive any compensation.
+If you were solely at fault—for example, you ran a red light and slammed into someone—then you would not receive any compensation.
 Instead, injured victims can make claims on your insurance.

 Were You Driving without a Permit or License?